BibleTools

 John 14:15-18

 This is a prophecy.
-When this was spoken, He had not yet died, so He had not yet been resurrected and glorified.
+When this was spoken, Jesus had not yet died, so He had not yet been resurrected and glorified.
 Thus, the Spirit was not yet given either.
 He shows another condition (in addition to the ones in John 7:37-39) for the giving of the Holy Spirit: "Keep My commandments."

 Notice that the Spirit is described as being with and in.
 This clarifies the matter of coming to Christ.
 We have to be called and to respond.
 If we fail to do the latter, even though God's Spirit is "with" us—leading us to Christ—it will never be "in" us unless we respond and meet the conditions.